 What is a registered office?

-A corporation’s registered office is an official address of a corporation that’s listed publicly with the applicable corporate registries office.
+A corporation’s registered office is an official address of a corporation that’s listed publicly with the applicable corporate registry office.
 It’s a place at which legal documents can be served upon the corporation.
 These legal documents include civil claims (if the corporation is being sued), property tax notices, and annual return notices, among others.

-In most cases the registered office address is also the corporation’s records address, where the corporation’s corporate minute book is kept, but that’s not always the case.
+In most cases, the registered office address is also the corporation’s records address, where the corporation’s corporate minute book is kept, but that’s not always the case.